teachhay/HTML-CSS-JavaScript/README.md

 # HTML-CSS-JavaScript

-## Task 1
-  Create a single-page weather forecast website
+  ## Create a single-page weather forecast website
   To obtain a forecast, use https://openweathermap.org/.
 Do not forget to register and get the key

   The page should have two tabs